ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

-## Package overview
+## Module overview

-This package includes functions to manage task timers and task appointments.
+This module includes functions to manage task timers and task appointments.

 ### Task timers